dorota-alina/Tic-tac-toe/index.md

 ## Tips and tricks

 * You will discover your best playing scenarion shortly just playing along.
+* You can increase you chances to win the game if you're the one who starts.
 * When deciding where to place your mark and not able to find a 3-same-mark-row option, at least try to prevent the other player from winnig in his/her next turn by blocking his/her three-same-mark rows, if any.
 You can do that by placing your mark nex to two other player's marks.

 ## Play on